mynameiszsofia/calculator-fe/README.md

 # To run this application:
 - Clone this repo
-- Change branch to develop and pull everything
 - Install dependencies, example: npm i
 - Make sure that the belonging backend runing: https://github.com/mynameiszsofia/calculator-be
 - Then run the project: npm run start